 The short answer is – Yes!
 Giving cats CBD oil is safe as long as you choose a hemp-based product free of THC and get approval from your veterinarian.

 Giving cats CBD oil has few potential side effects.
-Those that may occur are typically mild and easily remedied by discontinuing the product.
+Those that may occur are typically mild and easily remedied by reducing or discontinuing use of the product.
 Dr. Gary Richter, owner and medical director of Montclair Veterinary Hospital and Holistic Veterinary Care in Oakland, California lists the most common adverse effects as mild sedation and gastrointestinal upset.
+It is best to start off with a very small dose and over the course of a few weeks gradually increase the amount given to the suggested dosage or until you notice positive effects.
+This will help your cat’s digestive system and body in general adjust slowly, which may reduce if not eliminate side effects.

 Which CBD oil should you choose for your cat?

-Unlike many CBD oils on the market, Cannanine™ Organic Hemp Oil was specifically created for the individual needs of dogs and cats.
+Unlike many CBD oils on the market, Cannanine™ Organic Hemp Oil was specifically created for the individual needs of cats and dogs.
 For this reason, it is one of the few CBD products on the market that is 100% free of THC.
 This also means Cannanine is legal in all 50 states.

 In keeping with its focus on quality and safety, Cannanine is made from only human-grade ingredients including organically-grown Colorado hemp.
 It is free of potentially harmful bacteria, yeast, mold, heavy metals, and GMOs.